rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 * dec = text + data + bss
 * hex = text + data + bss (in hexadecimal)

-The flash usage is text+data, as the RAM initialization values are stored in flash.
+The flash usage is text + data, as the RAM initialization values are stored in flash.

 Run tests on XMC4800 target